Man on the Moon III: The Chosen: Background and conception

 However, in a 2016 interview with Billboard, Cudi announced Man on the Moon III would never exist: "Guys, you have to realize: I came up with Man on the Moon when I was a young man.
 People change their vibe!
 We can follow the same template and do the five-act split.
 Sonically, I'm still going to be where I'm at.
 Honestly, I was ready to live up to the obligation and do Man on the Moon III.
 I haven't been dicking around.
 I was planning on doing it after Speedin' Bullet.
 But the Speedin' Bullet response tore me up.
 It made me realize what's most important.
 I'm getting back on the bike again and doing what I do best: me."

 In 2016, Cudi reunited with Emile Haynie and Plain Pat, both of whom are former business partners of Cudi and helped formulate his signature sound, to produce Passion, Pain & Demon Slayin', which followed the same format as the Man on the Moon projects.
 The significance in the release is it marks the first time all three had collaborated since Man on the Moon II (2010) and the disestablishment of their record label, Dream On.
+In December 2022, Cudi would later reveal Passion, Pain & Demon Slayin' was originally going to be released as Man on the Moon III, but opted not to because he wanted to "be in a better place" when he ultimately released the final installment of his trilogy.

-In an interview with Zane Lowe for Apple Music, Cudi detailed how he went from working on Entergalactic (his Netflix-series soundtrack album) and The Scotts (his collaborative album with Houston-based rapper Travis Scott), to ultimately working on the final installment of his trilogy.
+In a December 2020 interview with Zane Lowe for Apple Music, Cudi detailed how he went from working on Entergalactic (his Netflix-series soundtrack album) and The Scotts (his collaborative single with Houston-based rapper Travis Scott), to ultimately working on the final installment of his trilogy.